Have you ever wondered what Halloween in Ireland is really like?

 Today, Halloween is a popular holiday in Ireland and while there is certainly a more modern vibe to it, some of those old traditions are being revived in the many festivals that you’ll find around the country.

-Rent a Wifi Device While You're in Ireland and save 10% by using code irelandonabudget
+Rent a Wifi Device While You're in Ireland and save 10% by using code IOB10

 There’s probably no better place to celebrate Halloween than in Ireland's Boyne Valley region, where Samhain was once celebrated with grand fires and feasts.

-The festival, which takes place Oct.
-27-31, includes a number of free and ticketed events, all focused on “music, myth, food, folklore, fire, feasting and merriment.”
+The festival, which takes place this year between Oct.
+31st and Nov 3 will include, as usual, a number of free and ticketed events, all focused on “music, myth, food, folklore, fire, feasting and merriment.”

-Most of the entertainment will be centered in the towns of Athboy and Trim.
+All of the events will be centered around the towns of Trim and Athboy.

-The popular Bram Stoker Festival returns to Dublin on Oct.
-27th for four days and nights of “deadly adventures.”
+The popular Bram Stoker Festival returns to Dublin in 2024 from Oct.
+25th through the 28th for four days and nights of “deadly adventures.”

 The celebration pays homage to Bram Stoker, the Dubliner who created the novel “Dracula,” which was first published 126 years ago.

-As in years past, there should be plenty of entertainment for young and old, including film screenings, discussions, and walking tours of Dublin's dark side, specifically the sites most closely associated with Stoker (Marsh's Library, Trinity College, Dublin Castle, and more).
+As in years past, the festival provides plenty of entertainment for young and old, including film screenings, discussions, and walking tours of Dublin's dark side, specifically the sites most closely associated with Stoker (Marsh's Library, Trinity College, Dublin Castle, and more).

 Major outdoor spectacles and installations are the hallmarks of this Halloween celebration, so if you're in the city, be sure to check it out.

-This year's program of events will be released in early October.
+This year's program of events will be released in late September 2024.

 3. Derry Halloween Festival